jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ### How many images do I need?

 It depends...
-It's usually easier to start with a small number of images and increase if you need to.
+It's usually easier to start with a small number of images and increase if you need to. *[A bit vague.]*

-Using many (i.e. > 15) will result in slow convergence, but may lead to a more accurate minimum energy pathway.
+Using many (i.e. > 15) will result in slow convergence, but may lead to a more accurate minimum energy pathway. *[Presumably more images will never give a worse result?
+Would it be better expressed in terms of a rule of thumb e.g. 10 x the number of expected transition states?]*

-Using too few (i.e. < 5) might fail to find the minimum energy pathway.
+Using too few (i.e. < 5) might fail to find the minimum energy pathway. *[Not clear to me what this means.
+Partly because I don't have a clear idea of what the "spacing" between images means.]*

 Some questions to help answer how many images you need: